Luskapaes5/Learning-Java/MODULE 1 - Language Fundamentals/Exercise/Questions.md

 Create a program that:

 1. Declares an integer `age`.
-2. Declares a boolean `hasLicense`.
+2. Declares a boolean `hasPermission`.
-3. Creates a boolean variable `canDrive` using logical operators.
+3. Creates a boolean variable `isAllowed` using relational and logical operators.
-4. Print the result.
+4. Prints the result.

 Test different values and observe how `&&` and `||` behave.